siversalih/pyChrome-Web-Automation/README.md

 	```

 #####Locate Web Element
 The big and probably the most challenging part of Web Automation is finding the required locator.
-And it's done manually once by the Automator prior of locating it's Web Element.
-Once the Automator gathers the locator, its Web Element can be obtained by id, name, tag, class, partial text, link text, css selector and most powerfully by xpath.
-Depending of which locator (or attribute) is available and the Automator approach, finding Web element is easy as follows:
+And it's done manually by the Automator prior of locating it's Web Element.
+Once the Automator gathers the locator, its Web Element can be obtained by id, name, tag, class, partial text, link text, css selector or most powerfully by xpath.
+Depending of which locator (or attribute) is available and the Automator approach, finding the Web element is easy as follows:

--	**Locating Single Web Element**
+-	**Locating A Web Element**

 	-	Find Element by ID